 You must schedule your field trip at least two weeks in advance.
 Our calendar fills up fast, so please plan ahead.
 We cannot schedule your trip until we have your Education Program Request Form.
 Email the completed form to slbe_education @nps.gov (remove the space before @ when pasting into email).
 Please let us know the best time for a phone call to confirm the details of your visit.

 Apply for an Entrance Fee Waiver

 Sleeping Bear Dunes National Lakeshore collects a park entrance fee, but education groups may apply for an Entrance Fee Waiver to have that fee waived.
-Fee waivers do not change campground or bus ticket fees that a group may incur.
+The Education Program Request Form also includes the application for a fee waiver.

 We are grateful for chaperones!
 They are an essential component of any field trip.
+Please use a guideline of one chaperone or faculty per 5 elementary school students; 10 high school students; 20 college students.
+Specific district, local or state policies and safety standards will be considered..
 Please be sure to review our chaperone expectations before your visit.
 Their participation is imperative for a good visit for all of us.
 We expect that chaperones will guide their groups for the entire visit.

 Service Learning Projects